FireChickenProductivity/FireChickenProductivity/README.md

-I am a computer science student working on projects to make it easier for people with repetitive strain injuries to operate a computer.
+I am a computer science student working on projects to make it easier for people with disabilities to operate a computer.

 # Summary of Significant Talon Voice Projects
 ## Summary of Talon: The Tool My Projects Are Built On